fabda/Myofibril_paper/README.md

 All models (provided in the link above) have been trained using one Nvidia GV100 GPU card (32Go GPU RAM).

-Training time should vary greatly according to the hardware used (GPU, CPU), but you can build a model on both architecture.
+- Training time should vary greatly according to the hardware used (GPU, CPU), but you can build a model on both architecture even though we advise you to use a train the model on a GPU card.

+- Segmentation can be done on a full 1024x1024 stack in a couple of seconds on a GPU (dozen seconds on a CPU)

-According to your hardware specifications, you should consider decreasing the training *batch size* to avoid GPU/CPU RAM crashes.
+According to your hardware specifications, you should also consider decreasing the training *batch size* parameter into the Notebook to avoid GPU/CPU RAM crashes.

 ## 3 - Analysis : Shape classification and quantification